-Parents of new students in Year 8, who have just joined Oxford High School, are invited to the Head's Reception on Thursday 14th September 2023, 6.00-7.30pm.
+Parents of students who are new to Oxford High School in Year 9, are invited to the Head's Reception on Thursday 14th September 2023, 6.00 - 7.30pm.
 This occasion is a lovely opportunity for you to meet your daughter's Tutors informally to discuss settling in.